 - Give students base ten blocks and number lines for the activity.
 Students can create their own number lines for reference as well.
-Have students represent the numbers 0.5, 100, and 1000 in as many ways as possible. - Students can use pictures, numbers, words, manipulatives, or examples of where they have seen or heard this number before.
-Students should think of real-life examples and as many ways as they can to represent that number.

-Log on to your
+Have students represent the number 0.5, 100, and 1000 in as many ways as possible. - Students can use pictures, numbers, words, manipulatives, or examples of where they have seen or heard these numbers before.
+Students should think of real-life examples and as many ways to represent that number as they can. - · Log on to your